AlshammariA/FlakeFlagger/README.md

 configured to execute the script `runOneBuild.php` upon boot.
 This script polls the Redis queue for a build job to perform, runs the build, saves the results, and reboots the machine when done.
 The `generateCMDsByArgs.php` script populates that build queue with projects to build.
 These scripts are in the `test-rerun-scripts` directory of this repository.
+The results of our rerun experiment are in `test-rerun-scripts/test_results.csv`.

 Running this experiment requires non-trivial resources and general cloud computing expertise.
 We expect that what might be *most* useful for other researchers is the rich dataset that we collected from this experiment - which includes